AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 };
 conn.uploadGroupSharedFile(option);

-// All the chat group members can call downloadGroupSharedFile to delete group shared files. let option = {
+// All chat group members can call downloadGroupSharedFile to delete group shared files. let option = {
     groupId: "groupId",
     fileId: "fileId", // The ID of the file